-Dublin is a great place to spend a few nights of your honeymoon.
+Dublin’s fair city is a fun location to spend a few nights of your honeymoon.
+With endless sights and historical landmarks to see, there will be no shortage of activities.
 Enjoy a pint of Guinness and explore the many different sights including Powerscourt Estate, Guinness Storehouse and Trinity College.
 Dublin is an enjoyable city to explore, especially because it is easily walkable with plenty of things to do; however, it doesn’t feel too overwhelming.
 The rich history, Georgian architecture, farm-to-table movement, literary and art & music scenes are sure to interest you.

 A great place to travel is County Kerry which is in the southwest region of Ireland.
 Dingle is a breathtaking town to explore.
 The peninsula town is filled with dolphins living in the harbor and plenty of pubs to explore.
 The village is a stunning fishing village with old-world but impressive culture.
 The local shops also sell delicious cheese or ice cream produced with simple sea salt or local lavender.
 The gorgeous harbor is perfect for a romantic evening.
 Cahersiveen is another favorite for honeymooners in County Kerry.
 The charming town is surrounded by the Atlantic making for lovely views.
 The town also has lighthouses, garden, rugged cliff sides, great seafood, ring forts and castles.
 It is perfect for getting out onto the ocean and spending a relaxing day drifting around the picturesque Ring of Kerry.
 The rural county of Kerry is perfect for quiet time with your partner.

-Tory Island in County Donegal is a popular destination for honeymooners.
-It is a remote island in Ireland with memorable living history and mythology.
+It doesn’t get much more relaxing than the rural villages of Donegal.
+Tory Island in County Donegal is a remote island in Ireland with memorable living history and mythology.
 It is led by a locally-elected king who is often found greeting tourists off the boat.
 The cliffs, ancient crosses and lighthouses are all part of the draw to this quaint, romantic island.

-Lastly, Enniscrone in County Sligo is great for honeymooners looking to spend their days in a seaside town.
+Enniscrone in County Sligo is great for honeymooners looking to spend their days in a seaside town.
 Enniscrone is home to towering dunes, horse riding along the beach and plenty of traditional pub action.
 There are endless unique opportunities such as glamping sites and seaweed baths in sea-front spas.
-Additionally, Enniscrone is very close to Sligo town making it easy to visit Benbulbin mountain which is the heart of poetic Yeats Country.
+Additionally, Enniscrone is very close to Sligo town where you can soak in the history of W.B.
+Yeats and delve into the Sligo arts scene.